|

 - Wholegrain products are not enriched because they already contain natural folate.

-Liver contains the greatest amount of folic acid, with lower levels found in beef, lamb and pork and a range of green vegetables and citrus fruits.
+Liver contains the greatest amount of folic acid, with lower levels found in beef, lamb and fish and a range of green vegetables and citrus fruits.

 Other sources of folate are dried beans, fresh orange juice, tomatoes, wheat germ (wholemeal bread and cereal) and wholegrain products (pasta and brown rice).